HuddyHuda/project1/README.md

 Click<a href="https://huddyhuda.github.io/project1b/"> here </a> to view demo of this game.

-<h4>References</h4>
-- For checking if input value matches the correct sring:

 <h4>Jquery Plugins</h4>
 - WOW.min.js + Animate.css = for different types of animation.